krissi1111/NewsAppNet/README.md

 The backend is set up to run using a database that is only supplied through docker using the MSSQL image so running the backend independently doesn't really work.

+To run the project save the docker-compose.yml file on your computer and then call

+### `docker-compose -f (your path here)\docker-compose.yml up`

 docker-compose.yml
 ```